 4. A flashlight (0r simply a Hand-crank emergency all-weather radio with built in flashlight that doesn't need batteries and takes the place of both).

-5. Rolled-up sleeping bag stored in a sealed garbage bag or stuff sack (protecting it from moisture), as well as string or paracord (so you can tie the sleeping bag to the outside of your backpack for transport overland, unless you have room inside your pack of course to carry the bag).
-(Prices for highly rated paracord are low: only $8 for 100 feet.)
+5. Rolled-up sleeping bag stored in a sealed garbage bag or stuff sack (protecting it from moisture), as well as high strength paracord (so you can tie the sleeping bag and other loose gear to the outside of your backpack for transport overland, unless you have room inside your pack of course to carry the bag).

 6. Extra clothing -- I recommend two pairs of pants (jeans and / or running pants) and two hooded sweat-shirts that can be worn in layers, and even slept in.
 In addition, I recommend light-weight waterproof "rain pants" such as those worn by runners out in the weather, that can be pulled over the top of your pants / jeans, as well as a waterproof jacket.
 Or, to avoid spending money on waterproof gear, use a product like Scotchgard Water Repellant to "waterproof" essential gear, shoes, etc.